What is Dual Diagnosis in Substance Abuse?

-Cognitive behavioral therapy (CBT) in substance abuse programs has worked for some patients suffering with post-traumatic stress disorder (PTSD).
+Cognitive-behavioral therapy (CBT) in substance abuse programs has worked for some patients suffering from post-traumatic stress disorder (PTSD).
 It also improves symptoms of anxiety and depression and lowers the risk of future criminal activity.

 CBT changes negative attitudes and beliefs and sets out new ways of thinking and acting.
 Grounding techniques are taught to patients so that they can handle triggers linked to past trauma.